 As if the sensitivity to heat wasn’t enough, the heat also intensifies other symptoms.

-Given the increasing temperatures, everyone should be conscientious, stay hydrated, and take a break as needed.
+Given the climbing temperatures, everyone should be conscientious, stay hydrated, and take a break as needed.
 If you or a loved one has MS, please remember these recommendations from the National Multiple Sclerosis Society to ease the effect of the heat:

-· Remain in an air-conditioned setting during periods of extreme heat and humidity.
+· Stay in an air-conditioned setting during periods of extreme heat and humidity.
 If an air conditioner is needed to help minimize the symptoms of MS, the cost of these systems may be tax deductible if the practitioner has written a prescription for it.

 · Use cooling products such as vests, neck wraps, and bandanas, during exercise or outdoor activity, or pre- and post-cool.